80x24/wordfall/README.txt

 should have a suffix or prefix like -dev or devel.

 After the dependencies are installed, just run make linux and then make install.
+Running make install will copy the game into the /usr/local/bin/ folder.
+To install somewhere else, just

 OS X
 -----
 OS X users need to either have Xcode installed, or have the command line utilities from Xcode installed.

-OS X users will need to link with the frameworks from the SDL site.
-The frameworks can be installed in /Library/Frameworks/ (or another location of your choice, just make sure it links).
+OS X users will need to link with the SDL frameworks.
+Just download all of the dependencies listed above, and copy teh .framework file into /Library/Frameworks/ (or another location of your choice, just make sure it links).

 After the frameworks are installed just run make osx.
 This will build a